 - Door-to-door canvassing is one of the most effective ways to reach potential voters.
 Volunteers can go to homes in their neighborhoods and talk to people about the campaign.

 - Phone banking is another great way to contact potential voters.
-Volunteers can call people on a list, ask them if they are planning to vote, and then give them more information about the campaign.
+Volunteers can call people on a list, ask them if they plan to vote, and give them more information about the campaign.

 - Recruiting volunteers is an essential part of any campaign.
 Volunteers can help with phone banking, door-to-door canvassing, and distributing flyers.